ODS exports rejected at an EU border control post

-What to do if your ozone-depleting substances (ODS) exports are rejected at an EU border control post (BCP).
+What to do if your ozone-depleting substances (ODS) exports get rejected at an EU border control post (BCP) and are returned to Great Britain.

 - have a full customs declaration